-When sunlight hits a solar panel, the energy of the sun is transferred to the electrons that make up the solar panel.
-This causes the electrons to start moving through the wires connected to the panel.
+When wind pushes against the blades of a turbine, the blades spin, and the generator inside the turbine causes electrons to move through the wires connected to the turbine.
 In this experiment, you will use a Vernier Energy Sensor to measure the electrons as they move.
-Three values are used to measure the movement of electrons: current, potential difference, and power.
+There are three values you will use to measure the movement of the electrons: current, potential difference, and power.

-Measure current, potential difference (voltage), and power output of a Solar Panel with a Vernier Energy Sensor.
+Measure current, potential difference (voltage), and power output of a wind turbine with a Vernier Energy Sensor.

 Use data-collection software to calculate mean (average) values.

 This experiment features the following Vernier sensors and equipment.